Frequently Asked Questions About Street Painting...

 What kind of chalk do you use?

 I use regular soft pastel chalks (NO oil pastels).
 Brands we use a lot are Lowe & Cornell or Dick Blick (see link at bottom of page) house brand.
 They aren't too expensive, they cover and blend well, and they have brilliant colors.
 I also order special chalk from Eternity Arts Chalk in Michigan.
 They are larger and softer, and are good for large areas of color.
+I also was recently asked to test a new product, Street Stix, by Richeson Pastels and can be purchased on the Dick Blick website.
+Click here to see some samples of the work I did with these new pastels.

 Can the art be preserved?